TheFloatingString/KuriusHacks-Workshop-Web-Dev/README.md

 # KuriusHacks-Workshop-Web-Dev

+This is the HTML, CSS and JavaScript code for the 2020 KuriusHacks workshop on web development.

-This website allows anyone to discover the eye color of Star Wars characters.
+The goal of this website: discover the eye color of Star Wars characters!

 To run this code: